About SSAA SA Inc

 Many of our club matches are based firmly on field shooting and do not require a dedicated target firearm or equipment to start.
 Many of the matches are graded competitions so that it caters to the local club shooter as well as, national and international competitors.
 There is also a large variety of matches to suit nearly every type of firearm.

 A popular shooting discipline based around field shooting is Field Rifle.
 This match utilises rifles with open, peep or telescopic sights, and is an excellent way to improve your accuracy and develop your shooting position techniques at a variety of distances.

-Please click here to find a match that might suit your interests.
+Please click here to find a Club that might suit your interests.